sderev/lmtoolbox/README.md

 ### `pipx`, the Easy Way

 To use these tools, I recommend that you first install [pipx](https://pypa.github.io/pipx/installation/).
-It's a package manager for Python that makes the installation and upgrade of CLI apps easy (no more hassle with virtual environment 😌).
+It's a package manager for Python that makes the installation and upgrade of CLI apps easy (no more hassle with virtual environments 😌).

 * Debian / Ubuntu